Sage/ez-streams/src/node-wrappers.md

   creates the wrapper.
   `connectionListener` is called as `connectionListener(stream, _)`
   where `stream` is a `NetStream` wrapper around the native connection.
   A fresh empty global context is set before every call to `connectionListener`.
-See [streamline/lib/globals](../../globals.md).
+See [Global context API](https://github.com/Sage/streamline-runtime/blob/master/index.md).
 * `server.listen(_, port[, host])`
 * `server.listen(_, path)`
   (same as `net.Server`)